Bachelor of Science in Criminal Justice

 If this sounds like the career you’re looking for, consider ECPI University’s Criminal Justice program.
-Through ECPI’s year-round schedule, you can earn a Bachelor of Science Degree in Criminal Justice in just 2.5 years!
-An Associate Degree program is also available at select campuses which can prepare graduates for entry level employment in the Criminal Justice field, and can be earned in just 1.5 years.
+Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Criminal Justice in as little as 2.5 years.!
+An Associate Degree program is also available at select campuses which can prepare graduates for entry level employment in the Criminal Justice field, and could be earned in just 1.5 years.

-ECPI’s program can prepare graduates for exciting career opportunities with:
+ECPI’s program could prepare graduates for exciting career opportunities with: